sharpenedblade/sharpenedblade.github.io/content/about.md

 ## This Website

 If you spot an error or want to suggest an improvement, [open an issue](https://github.com/sharpenedblade/sharpenedblade.github.io/issues/new) or send me an email.
-The content on this website is under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) and the [code](https://github.com/sharpenedblade/sharpenedblade.github.io) is open source.
+The [code](https://github.com/sharpenedblade/sharpenedblade.github.io) for this website is open source.